Accesibility

 Preparation of this accessibility statement

-This statement was prepared on 2 December 2021.
+This accessibility statement was prepared on 3 September 2025.

 The method used for this statement was a self-assessment conducted by ENAIRE.
 During the self-assessment, manual and automatic reviews were carried out.